What Is Possession of Alcoholic Beverage in a Motor Vehicle in Texas?

 One of the possible defenses could be that your vehicle was used primarily to transport people in return for monetary compensation (the open container law does not apply to taxicabs, buses, and limousines in Texas).

-At The Law Office of Brett H. Pritchard, our criminal defense lawyers are committed to helping you fight the charges and avoid a conviction.
+At the Law Office of Brett H. Pritchard, our criminal defense lawyers are committed to helping you fight the charges and avoid a conviction.
 Let’s discuss your best course of action in your particular case during a free consultation.
-Call 254-501-4040 for a case review.
+Call us at (254) 781-4222 or contact us online for a case review.

 Categories: